green-dino/TableTopExcercise/README.md

 # Tabletop Tool

-The Tabletop Tool is a Flask-based web application designed for tabletop gamers.
+The Tabletop Tool is a Flask-based web application designed for tabletop excercises.
 It allows users to manage player data, select scenarios, perform in-depth game analysis, and build custom playbooks.

 ## Features